-My doctoral dissertation examines how listeners overcome challenging listening conditions (e.g., foreign-accented speech, dual-tasking) and what makes some listeners better adapters to variability in both the speech signal and listening environments.
+My doctoral dissertation examines how listeners overcome challenging listening conditions (e.g., foreign-accented speech, dual-tasking) and what makes some listeners better adapters to variability in the speech signal and cognitive load.
 The overarching goal of my dissertation is to shed light on the linguistic and cognitive mechanisms underlying adaptive plasticity in speech perception.

 In addition to my dissertation research, I conducted longitudinal research on how individual second language learners differ in their developmental trajectories in the acquisition of novel speech sound contrasts.
 I also investigated the nature of the relationship between speech perception and production within individuals using phonetic imitation.